moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/array-methods/array-methods.md

-//(done) DM: todoMM: good, and also add here a short description of what is in the document, so I don't have to open it to see what it is.
+//(done) DM: good, and also add here a short description of what is in the document, so I don't have to open it to see what it is.
 Google Documents in the cloud that contains react project ideas, javascript interview questions, and array methods: https://drive.google.com/file/d/1RuIqi-2ljew9bP1M92dQNcgOi7-iFyy9/view?usp=drive_link

 # difference between quotes(“ ”) and backticks(`` );